Tsiri/RHEIA/docs/sphinx/index.rst

 Introduction
 ============

-The Robust optimization of renewable Hydrogen and dErIved energy cArrier systems (RHEIA) framework provides multi-objective optimization (deterministic and stochastic) and uncertainty quantification algorithms.
+The Robust design optimization of renewable Hydrogen and dErIved energy cArrier systems (RHEIA) framework provides multi-objective optimization (deterministic and stochastic) and uncertainty quantification algorithms.
 These algorithms can be applied on hydrogen-based energy systems, which are included in RHEIA.
 In addition, RHEIA allows to connect your own models to the algorithms as well.